DanielBMarkham/GitHome/README.md

 * Experience in using, training, and mentoring several different Agile practices, including Kanban, Scrum, Scaled Agile Framework, and XP

 ## Work History
 Bedford Technology Group, Inc. Principal.
-I have been self-employed since college.
+I have been self-employed since college, working as a prime contractor for smaller projects and a subcontractor for larger ones.

 ## Selected Technologies
 | Tech   | Time |